On the Job: Plot

 Coronel confronts Manrique and tells him that he intends to arrest Pacheco.
 Manrique warns Coronel that Pacheco's indictment will cause their downfall, as he considers Pacheco his last resort after having exhausted all his other options to remain affluent.
 Meanwhile, Acosta relays Mario's composite sketch to be broadcast on television before deciding to work with Coronel.
 When Coronel discovers Mario's identity, he visits Lulette and sees her flirting with Mario's friend, Boy.
 Coronel tells Acosta about his discovery, and Acosta uses it as leverage when he interrogates Mario.
 Although Acosta is unsuccessful, Mario later expresses to Daniel his feelings of betrayal.
 Mario then phones Tina, who tells her father that she saw his police sketch and that she intends to live independently.

 Tiu's father tells Acosta and Coronel that he has evidence that they can use to arrest Pacheco.
 Coronel goes to visit Pacheco, who admits to killing Coronel's father to "save the country".
 Coronel then uses his cellphone to secretly record a conversation between Pacheco and his men about the murder of Tiu's father.

 Soon after, Daniel kills Coronel in front of police headquarters, causing an enraged Acosta to attack Pacheco and Manrique's security detail.
 Meanwhile, a disheartened Mario realizes that he has no reason to leave prison since his family no longer wants anything to do with him, and stabs Daniel to death to remain incarcerated.
 Coronel's death prompts an investigation of Acosta, who is relieved of duty, and Pacheco, who tells journalists he is ready to be investigated.
-After attending Daniel's wake from afar, Mario goes home, kills Boy in front of his family, and returns to prison.
+After attending Daniel's wake from afar, Mario goes home, kills Boy in front of his wife and daughter, and returns to prison.